 1.10.1 The size of the compressor required to operate the cabinet depends on the size of the air jet and blasting pressure.
 Unless otherwise specified, cabinets are supplied with a No. 5 (5/32" orifice) jet.
-Refer to the table in Figure 5 to determine air consumption.
+Refer to the table in Figure 4 to determine air consumption.
 Consult with a compressor supplier for suggested compressor size based on the air consumption.
 NOTE: A separate air line is required for the reverse-pulse dust collector.
 If preferred, remove the plug from the auxiliary air port (shown in Figure 6) and connect a 1/4" ID or larger air line to the dust collector pulse reservoir/manifold.
-Refer to the dust-collector owners manual.